 To provide an example, take the basic structure of a social media site and its core elements: the ability to post, host users, leave comments, and like content.
 In an SQL database, the data for these elements would be stored in individual tables.
 These tables are all linked, so to see which ‘user’ ‘liked’ which ‘post’ you use what's known as a JOIN clauses to collate related data between the tables and bring it all together in a new table.

 For NoSQL databases however, the social media site would have to create a document for each post.
-Each document would hold non-relational data about that specific post, and therefor show within the document who the user is, which users liked the post, which users commented on the post, and what the comment said.
+Each document would hold non-relational data about that specific post, and therefore show within the document who the user is, which users liked the post, which users commented on the post, and what the comment said.
 A NoSQL ‘document’ for a post would likely be written in JSON (JavaScript object notation) and might look something like this:

 { "POST": "62789739812793", "Author": ["John Doe", "UID4"], "Likes": { "Count": 5, "Users": ["UID2435","UID7494", "UID8999", "UID9000", "UID9432"] }, "Comments": { "CommentId_1": { "UserID": "UID1", "UserName": "Daisy Dukes", "Comment": "Lorem ipsum dolor!", "Timestamp": "Sat, 29 Nov 2014 16:57:56 GMT" } } }